Seeed-Studio/wiki-documents/docs/Network/SenseCAP_K1100/LoRaWAN-Network_Application/SenseCAP&Node-Red_for_Cloud_Services/K1100_SenseCAP_to_grafana.md

   date: 1/13/2023
   author: shuxu hu
 ---
-# Connecting SenseCAP to Power BI via Node-RED
+# Connecting SenseCAP to Grafana via Node-RED

 **SenseCAP K1100 - The Sensor Prototype Kit** represents Seeed Studio concentrating the essence of LoRa® communication on technology and edge intelligence products, for the easiest deploying and mastering of LoRa® and IoT applications.